 - Collect samples from the comfort of your home and post them to our lab.

-- Test is suitable for both adult and children
+- The test is suitable for both adults and children

 - The test must be used within 12 months after the purchase date.

 - The test kit includes a laboratory fee: no additional laboratory cost or tax.

 - Customers are responsible for shipping their samples to the laboratory.

 This test kit will give you an understanding of your hormone levels and determine your vitamin D status and blood lipid levels.
 By understanding your hormones, lipids, and vitamin D status and tracking them over time, you can monitor how fitness training affects your overall health and prevent overtraining syndrome.